DependencyTrack/hyades/docs/reference/configuration/api-server.md

 ### alpine.oidc.enabled

 Defines if OpenID Connect will be used for user authentication.
-If enabled, <code>alpine.oidc.*</code> properties should be set accordingly.
+If enabled, `alpine.oidc.*` properties should be set accordingly.

 <table>
   <tbody style="border: 0">